Indian Citizenship Act: Indian Citizenship Act

-This grant of citizenship applied to about 125,000 of the 300,000 indigenous people in the United States, the total population of which was about 125 million at that time.
-The indigenous people not included had already become citizens by other means, such as by entering the armed forces, giving up tribal affiliations, and assimilating into mainstream American life.
+This grant of citizenship applied to about 125,000 of the 300,000 Indigenous people in the United States, the total population of which was between 106 million and 123 million at that time.
+The Indigenous people not included had already become citizens by other means, such as by entering the armed forces, giving up tribal affiliations, and assimilating into mainstream American life.
 Citizenship was granted in a piecemeal fashion before the Act, which was the first more inclusive method of granting Native American citizenship.

 Even Native Americans who were granted citizenship rights under the 1924 Act may not have had full citizenship and suffrage rights until 1948 because the right to vote was governed by state law.
 According to a survey by the Department of Interior, seven states still refused to grant Indians voting rights in 1938.
 Discrepancies between federal and state control provided loopholes in the Act's enforcement.
 States justified discrimination based on state statutes and constitutions.
 Three main arguments for Indian voting exclusion were Indian exemption from real estate taxes, maintenance of tribal affiliation, and the notion that Indians were under guardianship or lived on lands controlled by federal trusteeship.
 By 1947, all states with large Indian populations, except Arizona and New Mexico, had extended voting rights to Native Americans who qualified under the 1924 Act.
 Finally, in 1948, the states withdrew their prohibition on Indian voting because of a judicial decision.

-Under the 1924 Act, indigenous people did not have to apply for citizenship, nor did they have to give up their tribal citizenship to become US citizens.
+Under the 1924 Act, Indigenous people did not have to apply for citizenship, nor did they have to give up their tribal citizenship to become US citizens.
 Most tribes had communal property, and to have a right to the land, individual Indian people needed to belong to the tribe.
 Thus, dual citizenship was allowed.
 Earlier views on granting Indian citizenship had suggested allocating land to individuals.
 Of such efforts, the Dawes Act was the most prominent.
 That Act allocated once-tribally-owned land to individual tribal members, and because they were landowners and eventually would pay taxes on the land and become "proficient members of society", they could be granted citizenship.
-This idea was presented by a group of white American citizens, called "Friends of the Indian", who lobbied for the assimilation of indigenous people into American society.
-They specifically hoped to do that by elevating indigenous people to the status of US citizens.
+This idea was presented by a group of white American citizens, called "Friends of the Indian", who lobbied for the assimilation of Indigenous people into American society.
+They specifically hoped to do that by elevating Indigenous people to the status of US citizens.
 Though the Dawes Act allocated land, the notion that this should be directly tied to citizenship was abandoned in the early 20th century in favor of a more direct path to American citizenship.